acmdas/das_fieldstones/morefieldstones2020.md

 ## Saints’ Biographies
 Saturday, 29 February 2020

 “If the biographers of the saints would write of their defects as well as of their virtues, their biographies would be longer.”
-So said —Saint Alphonsus de Liguori
+So said Saint Alphonsus de Liguori to one of his novices.—[David Warren](https://www.davidwarrenonline.com/2020/02/28/a-look-inside/)

 ## Imagination and Will
 Friday, 28 February 2020